-Webinar #2 Tuesday 9/11/2018 (9:30am – 1:00pm PT)

 Learning Objective: (#2) Communicate with patient, family, and health care providers outside your profession to determine an appropriate plan of care.

 Learning Objective: (#3) Describe OM discipline and essential concepts to different audiences (such as healthcare professionals in different disciplines and patients/families).